… or I just saw the best-made upgrade for Beeb

 Also, I’ve figured out that replacing some shorted decoupling caps might be essential for the stability of this machine 😀

 … and finally(pic with beer intentional;)

 After spending some time on startdot forums I already knew which mods to get for this marvelous machine.

 I’ve chosen two mods:

-I've quite a few mods online but I've never ever seen so good product.
+I’ve quite a few mods online but I’ve never seen so a good product.

 Here is a short description found on this awesome projects GIT page:

 PiTubeDirect is a low-cost Second Processor project for Acorn's 8-bit machines (Beeb, Master, Electron, Atom) which uses two cheap chips to interface a Raspberry Pi to the Tube connector.
 The Pi emulates one of a number of CPUs, and also the Tube interface chip.
 A Pi Zero can emulate a 6502 Second Processor running at 274MHz.